Which pharmacological therapies are available for ADHD?

 - Novartis Pharmaceuticals Corporation.
 Focalin XR US Prescribing Information.
 Last updated January 2017.

-- Adderall XR Canadian Product Monograph.
-Last updated June 2017.
+- Takeda Canada Inc. Adderall XR Canadian Product Monograph.
+Last updated December 2020.

-- Auden Mckenzie (Pharma Division) Ltd. Dexamfetamine Sulphate Summary of Product Characteristics.
-Last updated April 2018.
+- Brown & Burk UK Ltd. Dexamfetamine Sulfate Summary of Product Characteristics.
+Last updated September 2020.

 - Volkow ND, Wang GJ, Fowler JS, et al. Dopamine transporter occupancies in the human brain induced by therapeutic doses of oral methylphenidate.
 Am J Psychiatry 1998; 155: 1325-1331.